-Commissioners in Pembina and Walsh counties recently awarded funds to cities for community betterment projects as part of the ½ Mill “Self-Help” Program.
+Commissioners in Pembina and Walsh counties recently awarded funds to cities for community betterment projects as part of each county’s “Self-Help” Program.
 The self-help program is administered by the Red River Regional Council (RRRC) on behalf of the counties.

-- ½ Mill requests cannot exceed one-half of the total project cost, nor can the request exceed $1,500.
+• Requests cannot exceed one-half of the total project cost, nor can the request exceed $1,500.

 - Mountain: Sidewalk replacement project

-- Walhalla: Jetting of sewer lines
+- Walhalla: Jetting city sewer lines

 - Fairdale: Maintenance and mowing of the city park

 - Forest River: Replace lights and fan in fire hall

 - Grafton: Costs associated with completing the Angel of Hope Memorial at Leistikow Park

 - Hoople: Maintenance of trees at city park and cemetery